 (2) These values were calculated using the Black-Scholes option pricing model.
 The Black-Scholes model is a complicated mathematical formula, which is widely used and accepted for valuing traded stock options.
 The model is premised on immediate exercisability and transferability of the options.

-This is not true for the Corporation's options granted to executive officers to calculate the values shown: expected dividend yield (1.37 percent, the current yield of the Corporation's common shares on the grant date), expected stock price volatility (24.18 percent, the most recent volatility for the month-end stock prices of the Corporation's common shares for the preceding 3 years), risk-free rate of return (4.66 percent equal to the yield on a 7-year U.S. Treasury bond on the option grant date), and expected exercise of options within seven years from the date of the grant.
+This is not true for the Corporation's options granted to executive officers and other employees.
+Therefore, the values shown are theoretical and are not intended to reflect the actual values the recipients may eventually realize.
+Any ultimate value will depend on the market value of the Corporation's stock at a future date.
+In addition to the stock price at time of grant and the exercise price, which are identical, the following assumptions were used to calculate the values shown: expected dividend yield (1.37 percent, the current yield of the Corporation's common shares on the grant date), expected stock price volatility (24.18 percent, the most recent volatility for the monthend stock prices of the Corporation's common shares for the preceding 3 years), risk-free rate of return (4.66 percent equal to the yield on a 7-year U.S. Treasury bond on the option grant date), and expected exercise of options within seven years from the date of the grant.